monteilhet/click/README.md

 ## click samples

-Using Vagrant create pc1 and/or pc2 machines
+Using Vagrant to create pc1 and/or pc2 machines

 Build click
 ```bash